The OMHM has created different types of housing in accordance with the available programs and Montrealers’ needs

 Residences with services for seniors

-ENHARMONIE residences are managed by the OMHM for individuals aged 60 and over.
+ENHARMONIE residences for seniors are managed by the OMHM.

 - hot water;